Open Accessibility Menu

 woman studying

-The 12-month Pharmacy Residency (PGY-1) emphasizes both acute and ambulatory care, through required rotations in transitions of care, internal medicine, critical care, ambulatory care, and emergency medicine.
-Additional learning experiences available to the resident also include inpatient and outpatient cardiology, psychiatry, and a teaching certificate in conjunction with Northeast Ohio Medical University (NEOMED).
+The 12-month Pharmacy Residency (PGY-1) emphasizes both acute and ambulatory care, through required experiences in transitions of care, internal medicine, critical care, ambulatory care, and emergency medicine.
+Additional learning experiences are available based on the residents’ interest.
+A teaching certificate in conjunction with Northeast Ohio Medical University (NEOMED) is also required.

-Residents will provide staffing coverage every third weekend and provide ambulatory care in our chronic disease management clinic one day every third week.
-Occasional presentations to pharmacy personnel, medical staff, nursing staff or the community also will be required.
+Residents will provide staffing coverage every third weekend, one evening every third week, and one weekday every third week in our ambulatory care clinic.
+Occasional presentations to pharmacy personnel, medical staff, nursing staff, and/or the community also will be required.

-Graduates from our program have gone on to successfully complete PGY-2 residencies in Psychiatry, Infectious Disease, and Ambulatory Care.
-Those not pursuing a PGY-2 have established themselves as successful clinical pharmacists at Southwest General and throughout northeast Ohio.
+Graduates from our program have gone on to successfully complete PGY-2 residencies in Psychiatry, Infectious Disease, Emergency Medicine, and Ambulatory Care.
+Those not pursuing a PGY-2 have established themselves as successful clinical pharmacists throughout the country.

 Frequently Asked Questions